 Take the database information that you wrote down earlier and replace the old database information in these lines of code with the new credentials.

-What to do after migrating a website
+What to do after migrating your website

 So, what should you do after migrating a website?